 In terms of safeguarding, Liberty Music CIC, hereafter referred to as the Organisation, is classed as an Out of School Setting (OOSS) delivering extracurricular clubs and sessions providing instrumental music lessons to people of all ages.
-This includes children and young people who are under 18 years of age.
+This includes working with vulnerable adults.